-Consists of the insertion of an implant immediately after extraction of the tooth and not after the traditional waiting time for healing; this is currently a widely studied and very predictable surgical technique.
-The post-extraction implants favour the maintenance of the soft tissue profile, the volumes of the bone crest are maintained (which is subject to resorption following dental extraction) and at the same time they reduce the overall duration of the treatment plan that is proposed to the patient.
+This technique usually refers to teeth with just one or two roots, while it is almost always contraindicated for implants that replace molars.
+The post-extraction implants favour the maintenance of the soft tissue profile and of the volumes of the bone crest (which is subject to resorption following dental extraction) and at the same time they reduce the overall duration of the treatment plan that is proposed to the patient.

 The advantages offered by this surgical technique are basically two:

-Immediate loaded dental implants
+Immediate load implants